 Did you know that New Zealand's Bay of Islands is made up of 144 islands?
 The best way to explore the islands is by booking a day sailing tour from the little town of Paihia, north of Auckland.
 There are loads of Bay of Islands sailing trips to choose from; cruise on a yacht, head out on a speedboat, even sail on a pirate ship!

-Most of the Bay of Islands sailing trips also give you the opportunity to swim, and if you're lucky you might even be swimming beside some wild dolphins.
-And believe me when I say there's nothing better than swimming with dolphins that choose to swim with you!
+Most of the Bay of Islands sailing trips also give you the opportunity to swim.
+If you're lucky you might spot some wild dolphins.

 Below we'll explore just 2 of the many sailing trips you can choose from.